vncorenlp/VnCoreNLP/Readme.md

 * **ACCURATE** – VnCoreNLP is the most accurate toolkit for Vietnamese NLP, obtaining state-of-the-art results on standard benchmark datasets.
 * **FAST** – VnCoreNLP is fast, so it can be used for dealing with large-scale data.
 * **Easy-To-Use** – Users do not have to install external dependencies.
-Users can run processing pipelines from either the command-line or the Java API.
+Users can run processing pipelines from either the command-line or the  API.

 **The general architecture and experimental results of VnCoreNLP can be found in the following related papers:**